Welcome to TransPan

 A copy of the scientific report in PDF format must be sent, by email, to the Grant Awarding Coordinator.

-The Grant Awarding Coordinator and representatives of the working groups will be responsible for approving the scientific report and informing the Action Chair and the Grant Holder that the STSM has been successfully accomplished.
+The Grant Awarding Coordinator will be responsible for approving the scientific report and informing the Action Chair and the Grant Holder that the STSM has been successfully accomplished.

 (Please note that the COST Association can request additional information to substantiate the information contained within the documents submitted by STSM applicants).

-1. B) Dissemination materials to Science Communication Team:
+B) Dissemination materials to Science Communication Team (stfnbndc@gmail.com):

 - A poster/short video/success story describing the subject of your collaborative STSM activities.

-- Your credentials in social media (if you have such) to tag you in publication of your post.
+- Your credentials in social media (if available) to tag you in the publication of your post.

-Please remember to present Home and Host institutions and your passion for science.
+Please remember to present home and host institutions and your passion for science.
 Use pictures showing you at work but also after-work.
 Do not sound too abstract, avoid scientific jargon, use short sentences.
-The material is to advertise TRANSPAN research, promote you, and will be shown in social media for public audience.
+The material is to advertise TRANSPAN research, promote you, and will be shown in social media for a public audience.

 The materials have to be sent directly to the Science Communication Manager.

-Failure to submit the scientific report and dissemination materials, and Host approval of report within the above specified timeframe will effectively cancel the Grant.
+An official letter from the host scientist (affiliated with the host institution), formally confirming the acceptance of the scientific report and verifying the proper execution of the STSM according to the approved plan.
+Failure to submit the scientific report and dissemination materials and host approval of the report within the above specified timeframe will effectively cancel the Grant.
 The grantee shall be aware that the COST Association reserves the right to postpone or cancel all payments and to recover the amounts paid to the grantee in case the grantee does not fulfil their obligations.

 All STSM grantees are required to give an oral presentation during the TRANSPAN general assembly or a webinar, where they must present the main points of their activity and/or the results they obtained during their STSM.